tzapu/WiFiManager/README.md

 - Provides [guidance](#user-guidance-at-the-same-address-regardless-of-network) to users when they are not connected to the correct network.
 - Supports [configuration from apps](#programmatic-configuration) including the [ESP Connect](https://play.google.com/store/apps/details?id=au.com.umranium.espconnect) Android app.
 - Relies on [automatic connectivity.](#relies-on-automatic-connectivity)
-- [Configuration portal initiation not automatic](#configuration-portal-initiation-not-automatic) when a configured WiFi network is not visible.
+- Configuration portal initiation [not automatic](#configuration-portal-initiation-not-automatic) when a configured WiFi network is not visible.
+- Configuration portal initiated by [double pressing](#configuration-portal-initiated-by-double-pressing-the-reset-button) the reset button.
 - Selectively operates in [dual mode](#selectively-operates-in-dual-mode)

 This works with the ESP8266 Arduino platform with a recent stable release(2.0.0 or newer) https://github.com/esp8266/Arduino